garciad16/SafetyScope-Pharmaverse/README.md

 ### Tab 2 — Adverse Events & Lab Safety

 _What happened to patients and is the drug damaging anything?_

+Two sub-tabs:

+- "Adverse Events": 2.1 full width, then 2.2 and 2.3 side by side
+- "Lab Safety": 2.4 and 2.5 side by side

 **Widget 2.1 — AE Summary Table**